gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-Prior to attempting to establish an SCTP association an SCTP endpoint needs to configure which DTLS Key Management Methods it supports, as well the roles and if restart is supported.
-This information is included in the DTLS Key Management Parameter which if these parameters are set will be included in either INIT or INIT ACK chunks.
+Prior to attempting to establish an SCTP association an SCTP endpoint needs to configure which DTLS Key Management Methods it supports, as well as the roles and if restart is supported.
+This information is included in the DTLS Key Management Parameter, which, when these parameters are set, will be included in either INIT or INIT ACK chunks.

 An endpoint can either support, client only, server only, or client and server.
-The last is for situation where both endpoints may attempt to establish an SCTP association towards each other, potentially causing a simultanous sending of INIT chunks.
-Depending on port configuration SCTP supports this happening during the association establishment, and results will be a single SCTP association.
+The latter is for situations where both endpoints may attempt to establish an SCTP association towards each other, potentially causing a simultaneous sending of INIT chunks.
+Depending on port configuration SCTP supports this happening during the association establishment, and the result will be a single SCTP association.
 However, to select the same key management method on both sides, the SCTP stack will resolve the key management role for this association.